maixnor/wu-quartz/content/6 I shall use my Power.md

 	- different prices in different markets
 - pre-bundling + [[Tying]]
 - mixed bundling

 ## Large Example at the End
+#todo type out example from picture
+## Elasticity of
 - independent goods $\epsilon_{1,2} = 0$
 	- relative markup is the inverse of the other product
 	- product with higher elasticity has lower price